EventStore/documentation/docs/clients/grpc/getting-started.md

 # Getting started

-Get started by connecting your application to EventStoreDB.
+Get started by connecting your application to KurrentDB.

-## Connecting to EventStoreDB
+## Connecting to KurrentDB

-For your application to start communicating with EventStoreDB, you need to instantiate the client and configure it accordingly.
+For your application to start communicating with KurrentDB, you need to instantiate the client and configure it accordingly.
 Below are instructions for supported SDKs.

 ::: tip Insecure clusters
 All our GRPC clients are secure by default and must be configured to connect to an insecure server via [a connection string](#connection-string) or the client's configuration.